fearnworks/GraphCap/doc/design.md

    - Allows remote systems or UIs to invoke the same pipelines exposed by the library CLI.

 3. **Core UI**
-   - A (not fully shown here) front‐end interface that calls the server’s REST endpoints.
+   - A (not fully shown here) front‐end interface that calls the server's REST endpoints.
    - Used for dataset management, pipeline configuration, and interactive usage without coding.

 4. **Agentic Systems**
    - Downstream consumers that can call the server or library for AI‐powered tasks.
    - May automate dataset creation by orchestrating pipelines programmatically.

+### Perspectives

+Perspectives are a core feature of the GraphCap system, providing different analytical views on images.
+Each perspective is implemented as a node in the DAG workflow, allowing for flexible and modular image processing.

+- **GraphCaption**: Structured analysis with tags and descriptions.
+- **ArtCritic**: Artistic analysis focusing on composition and technique.

+These perspectives enable the system to produce diverse outputs, catering to various use cases and requirements.

 ### 2.2 Typical Flow